Compare Rates and Save on Life Insurance

 Term life insurance doesn’t have a cash value component, but permanent life insurance does.
 You can use the cash value in several ways, such as withdrawing the balance, taking a loan against it or paying premiums once the policy accrues a minimum balance.

-• birthday icon
+birthday icon

 Age limits

+The age limit for life insurance is a critical factor.
 Most, if not all, term life insurance policies are for adults 18 and older.
 If your teen is younger, they may not be eligible for term life.
 Permanent life insurance usually has an age minimum of 15 days for newborns, so teens should be eligible for permanent life coverage at any age.

-• loanReview icon
+loanReview icon

 Company ratings

 Checking an insurance company’s ratings can also help you determine how well the carrier can meet its long-term financial obligations.
-With large payouts when an insured dies, companies with an A or better financial rating have demonstrated their past ability to pay life insurance claims.
+With large payouts required when an insured dies, companies with an A or better financial rating have demonstrated their past ability to pay life insurance claims.
 Insurance company rating agencies include:

-What Type of Life Insurance Will Cover a Teenager?
+Types of Life Insurance That Cover Teenagers

-The best type of life insurance for a teenager is permanent life insurance or a child term rider on a family life insurance plan.
+The best type of life insurance for a teenager is permanent life insurance or a child rider on a family life insurance plan.
 Term life is an option when looking for life insurance for an 18-year-old or 19-year-old since companies usually won’t offer term life insurance to a minor, even if a parent buys it.

-• childCare icon
+childCare icon

 Child rider

 A child life insurance rider is a policy provision on the parent or guardian’s life insurance policy.
 It is sometimes called a family life insurance plan since it can cover family members on one policy.
-It is the most cost-effective way to get life insurance for your teenager, but it has its limitations.
+It is the most cost-effective way to get life insurance for teenagers, but it has limitations.
 There is usually a maximum coverage of $25,000 for minors, and coverage automatically ends when the child reaches the age of 18 to 25, depending on the company and policy.
 The child may be able to convert the term rider amount to their own policy without taking a medical exam.

-• insurance2 icon
+insurance2 icon

 Term life insurance